-U.S. jobless claims, layoffs decline as labor market tightens
+U.S. labor market tightening; services sector growth slowing

 In a separate report on Thursday, global outplacement consultancy Challenger, Gray & Christmas said U.S.-based employers announced 28,307 job cuts last month, down 9 percent from June and the fewest number since November 2016.

 Retailers planned to cut 3,862 jobs in July.
-They were closely followed by the health care products and services sector where employers planned 3,634 layoffs.
+They were closely followed by the healthcare products and services sector where employers planned 3,634 layoffs.

 "While retailers are cutting the most jobs this year, those companies are also announcing the most hiring," said John Challenger, chief executive officer of Challenger, Gray & Christmas.
 "New retail jobs could be going to places like fulfillment and distribution centers."